IraLeePNG/KaichoFX_quarm_spellparticles/README.md

 > /spelleffects on

 ## How To Install:
-Download version 4a_May2026 from the file repository then follow these steps below.
+Click the **tags** link and navigate to current version, then download version 4a_May2026 from the file repository.Follow these steps below.

 1. rename your OLD "SpellEffects" folder to something like "SpellEffects Backup".